Code-Institute-Submissions/get-your-greens/README.md

 The scores were perfect, except the SEO score.
 In order to improve it, lighthouse advises to add a meta desciption tag.
 After doing this, the website reaches the maximum scores in all categories.

 ![Image of the lighthouse result after](assets/images/readme/lighthouse%20after.png)

+## Feautues

+- I confirm that the navigation bar works.
+The user jumps to the section after clicking them.

+- I confirm that the call to action button in the hero section works.
+The user jumps to the signup section after clicking it.

+- I confirm that the call to action buttons in the pricing section work.
+The user jumps to the signups section after clicking them.

+- I confirm that the form works.
+First name, last name, as well as the email address is required to submit the form.
+When clicking the submit button, the user jumps right back on the top of the page, because there is no backend application the website is linked to.

+- I confirm that the social media icons work.
+After clicking them, a new tab opens in the browser.